 I want to train as a Counsellor and I am not sure what course I should take?

-If you have decided to train as a Counsellor we offer psychodynamic courses from the Foundation Certificate, Diploma Certificate to Advanced Certificate.
+If you have decided to train as a Counsellor we offer psychodynamic counselling training courses from the Foundation Certificate, Diploma Certificate to Advanced Certificate.
 This will allow you to join the BACP Register (after either joining as a student or individual member first) without having to pass the Certificate of Proficiency first.
 You will then be able to apply for Individual Accreditation with the BACP.

 (You do not have to have completed the Introduction Course before you start the Foundation Course but it is recommended.)

 Once you have qualified as a counsellor or psychotherapist, there are various opportunities open to you.
 You may choose to work privately or voluntarily or within the NHS or an educational setting.

 A professional who wishes to practice counselling should be accredited.
 Our Advanced Diploma, (in combination with the preceding Diploma Course), constitutes a course accredited by the British Association for Counselling and Psychotherapy (BACP) and so fulfils the theory hours (but not clinical hours) element of BACP for individual accreditation.

 Individual accreditation is only available to current BACP members and enables clients, employers and colleagues to recognise proven and competent practitioners and is awarded to current BACP members who can meet the standard for accreditation.